 Ysgol Maes Hyfryd opened in September 2009 following the amalgamation of the special school provision in Flintshire.
 From three all-age special schools, two of which supported SLD and PMLD learners and one MLD provision, the authority developed one primary special school and one secondary special school both located in Flint.
 YMH has been purpose built and co-located with Flint High School.
-YMH also manages a resource base provision at the Elfed High School, some 6 miles away in the town of Buckley.
-However this provision is being phased out and its planned date of closure is summer 2018.
-As a result we have currently only 3 leaners as part of that resource provision.
-The provision is managed by senior management of the mainstream school with input from Maes Hyfryd.

 The sensory department caters for pupils with severe and profound learning difficulties (SLD / PMLD) who have additional associated difficulties, including autism, challenging behaviour, sensory impairment, complex health needs and communication difficulties.
 Placement in the sensory department is decided during the transition process.
 Pupils in the sensory department follow a personalised skill based curriculum which strives to be responsive to each learner, building on their individual strengths and interests.
 Our curriculum is skill and context based and encourages active engagement in learning.
 The curriculum focuses on developing the key skills of communication, cognition, independence, physical development and self-care, all transferrable skills that equip children and young people for life beyond the school.
 The curriculum is delivered through a thematic approach to provide a range of stimulating learning experiences and generalisation of skills.
 There are two core curricular pathways which pupils undertake, depending on their learning needs.
-Pupils with profound learning difficulties follow and ‘informal’ curriculum pathway and those with severe learning difficulties follow a ‘semi formal’ pathway.
+Pupils with profound learning difficulties follow an ‘informal’ curriculum pathway and those with severe learning difficulties follow a ‘semi formal’ pathway.